 Possibly the easiest thing to do when you want to pack lighter is to use a smaller bag – that way, when your bag is full, it still won't be too big.

 Clothing is one of those things that I see nearly everyone brings too much of.

 Sure, you need the basics, and you need a few extras, but do you need seven shirts and seven pairs of underwear?

 I travel with no more than around three sets of clothes, sometimes with just two.

-Now of course, you have to take into account the weather conditions where you’ll be traveling, but really think about how many clothes you actually need.
+Now, of course, you have to consider the weather conditions where you'll be traveling, but think about how many clothes you need.

 Remember you can wash your clothes in a sink each day or even buy new clothes wherever you are.

 I've honestly seen travelers with toiletry kits that are nearly the size of my entire backpack!

 Stuffed inside are full bottles of shampoo, entire boxes of band-aids, facial creams, and who knows what else.